Payment and international trade

 Documentary collection with letters of credit: This is one of the safest ways of dealing with payments when doing international trade.
 A Letter of Credit from the bank of the importer means that the exporter has additional assurance that they will be paid upon delivery of goods.

-Also, consider taking out credit insurance to help cover your risks.
+Also, consider taking out credit insurance to help cover your payment risks.

 If you’re doing business abroad, Terms and Conditions of Export can minimise disputes regarding payments.
-A credit application form can also help with reducing the risks.
 Click on the relevant links below for further information.